Skip Navigation

 Research Interests

-Kate Knighting began her career as a psychologist working with children and young people with learning disabilities and complex healthcare needs and those affected by cancer.
-She has been a researcher for over 25 years and is currently a Reader (also referred to as Associate Professor) in Palliative and Supportive Care in the School of Medicine, Faculty of Health, Social Care and Medicine, Edge Hill University.
+Kate Knighting began her career as a psychologist working with children and young people with learning disabilities, complex healthcare needs, and those affected by cancer.
+She is currently a Reader (Associate Professor) in Palliative and Supportive Care in the School of Medicine, Faculty of Health, Social Care and Medicine, Edge Hill University.

-Her research interests include the care and well-being of children and young adults with complex healthcare needs, special educational needs and disability, family carers, and the needs of those living with and beyond cancer.
-She uses qualitative and quantitative research approaches and works with children, families and professionals to develop and conduct research that will be meaningful and relevant to the lives of those who take part.
+Research interests: the care and well-being of children and young adults with complex healthcare needs, special educational needs and disability, family carers, and the needs of those living with and beyond cancer.
+She uses qualitative, quantitative, mixed, and creative research approaches and works with children, families and staff to develop and conduct research that will be meaningful and relevant to the lives of those who take part.

-As Faculty Lead for Patient and Public Involvement and Engagement (PPIE) in Research Kate provides training for PG research students and staff along with one-to-one support for individuals and projects.
-She is also Chair of the University Health-related Research Ethics Committee (HREC) and a member of the University Research Ethics Sub-Committee.
+Internal Roles: Faculty Mentor for Patient and Public Involvement and Engagement (PPIE) in Research, Chair of the University Health-related Research Ethics Committee (HREC) and a member of the University Research Ethics Sub-Committee.